werf/werf/docs/_includes/documentation/reference/cli/werf_helm_secret_rotate_secret_key.md

       --dev=false
             Enable developer mode (default $WERF_DEV)
       --dir=''
-            Use custom working directory (default $WERF_DIR or current directory) --env=''
+            Use specified project directory where project's werf.yaml and other configuration files should reside (default $WERF_DIR or current working directory) --env=''
             Use specified environment (default $WERF_ENV)
-      --home-dir=''
+      --git-work-tree=''
+            Use specified git work tree dir (default $WERF_WORK_TREE or lookup for directory that
+            contains .git in the current or parent directories) --home-dir=''
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --loose-giterminism=false